ceramic-mug/ceramic-mug.github.io/reference/PrincetonScavengerHunt2021.md

 # 🏘 Buildings

 1. Past Edgar Allan, through the shadow of Lewis Seigler, and over three-of-these-and-you're-out-er stands the glassy-eyed, stone-faced facadé of Henry Clay.
-2. We sing in praise of old [xxxxxx]
+2. We sing in praise of old [xxxxxx].
+Oldest building on campus, and most iconic.
 3. Small...? er, tiny...? er, short...? hall.
 Likes to hang out near the gym.
-4. These upperclassman residential bees make short work of me wihout autocorrect, man oh man!
-Especially near Forbes!
+4. This upperclassmen housing unit is one of the most desirable places to live on campus.
+Can you spell it right, man?
 5. It's ok, I guess.
 Ok.
 Really tall, and it's hard to comprehend all the numbers.
 Caught on fire from arson a couple of years ago.
-6. Many tires went into the funding of this building, and many long hours have been spent here among the rows and rows of knowledge.
-Don't yell this in a crowded theatre.
+6. Flame bricks. named after the tire and rubber mogul.
+Many long student-hours have been spent here among the rows and rows of knowledge.
 7. You've got a [xxxxxx] in me, you've got a [xxxxxx] in me!
 Can you build a good algorithm to crack this one?
 8. This City in Ohio can't have a tower as pretty as the one named after it.
 Golf course on one side, grad college on the other, you can hear the bells from this campanile from Forbes and see it from the backyard!
 9. A goose!
 A goose!
 Home of the made-to-order 3am coffee run.
 Don't miss your train!
 10. According to Wikipedia, "A judicial court of chancery."
 And green!
 Look up and see the most beautiful stained-glass ceiling.
 Octagonal?
 Hexagonal?
 I don't know, but it's pretty amidst the quiet sounds of study.
+11. Yew-store!
+In the shadow of Blair lies your go-to shopping spot, with milk, eggs, toothpaste, deoderant, coffee, etc. Need something for your dorm?
+This is the first place to look!
+12. North, South, West, ______ + a kind of tree.

 # 🗿 Monuments